AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-10-11-undoing-changes-in-git/index.md

 echo node_modules > .gitignore
 ```

-But you don't want to pollute your git log history with yet another commit for such a minor change.
-Or maybe you need to correct a typo in your most recent commit message.
+But you don't want to pollute your git log history with a useless commit, or maybe you need to correct a typo in your most recent commit message.

 Both of these are classic use cases for the `git amend` command: